 7.6.8 Messages exchanged over the DIP have a discernible audit path as they progress from initial receipt to final delivery via the API transaction logs and the message archive.

-7.6.9 Each individual message will be uniquely identified with a Sender Unique Reference by the Sender, and the DIP will provide a corresponding Transaction Id for each message that will be returned to the Sender in the API HTTP response body of the Send Messages API call.
+7.6.9 Each individual message will be uniquely identified with a Sender Unique Reference by the Sender, and the DIP will provide a corresponding Transaction ID for each message that will be returned to the Sender in the API HTTP response body of the Send Messages API call.